afterroe_logo_rgb

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?

-Yes, healthcare professionals who refuse to perform or participate in abortions are protected from liability through civil actions.
+Yes, healthcare professionals who refuse to perform or participate in abortions are protected from discrimination and liability through civil actions.
 22 M.R.S.A. §§ 1591, 1592

 Babies Born Alive